iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - Confirm iOS AI results are **not persisted** and **excluded from trend graphs**
   - Confirm Android history entries show **AI / Device / Manual** source labels and (for device readings) the **device model**
   - Confirm per-item deletion behavior aligns with platform expectations (e.g., deleting a saved measurement removes it consistently)
-  - Confirm telemetry/crash reporting does not capture or transmit camera frames (media stays on-device)
+  - Confirm telemetry/crash reporting is configured not to capture or transmit camera frames (media stays on-device)

 **Controls I enforced (how governance showed up)**
 - **Provenance + clarity by design**